 In a past post we told you about prenuptial agreements with social media clauses in them.
 One spouse would dictate what the other could put on social media during and after the marriage.
-You can read all about that here.

 Now some couples are including “lifestyle” clauses in their prenuptial agreement.
 These are clauses designed to uphold and maintain a certain way of life even if the marriage ends in divorce.